LGBT Trainings by the Most Experienced Gay Men’s Specialist Therapist in the United States Today

 “Psychosocial Aspects of HIV and Aging” – Information on HIV/AIDS for the 21st Century.
 Coping with aging, stigma, ignorance, politics, medical/social/political challenges, and puts HIV in the context of the human life span and its many stages of physical, psychological, and sociological development.
 Based on my own experience as someone diagnosed with HIV in 1990 as a young man at age 26 and now as a middle-aged man in my 50’s.

-“Beyond Condoms: HIV Prevention Via PrEP and Sexual Harm Reduction” – No topic has been as “hot” in recent months as the advent of “PrEP”, pre-exposure prophylaxis to prevent HIV transmission through the use of the medication, Truvada, from Gilead.
+“Beyond Condoms: HIV Prevention Via PrEP and Sexual Harm Reduction” – No topic has been as “hot” in recent months as the advent of “PrEP”, pre-exposure prophylaxis to prevent HIV transmission through the use of the medications such as Truvada or Descovy.
 Meaningful HIV and STD prevention needs to be discussed as not just a public health or medical issue, but in a realistic cultural and social context.
-Based on concepts from the Harm Reduction Model and from the book, “Without Condoms”, the last seminal book by the legendary gay/poz psychotherapist Michael Shernoff, MSW, LCSW before his death in 2008.
-This talk and community discussion helps create awareness from a social marketing point of view to reduce the risk of new HIV infections among urban gay male populations, especially younger men, and updates our perceptions, awareness, and knowledge of HIV from 1980’s/1990’s thinking and into the modern day.
+Based on concepts from the Harm Reduction Model and seminars from the late (2008) legendary gay/poz psychotherapist Michael Shernoff, MSW, LCSW.
+This talk and community discussion help create awareness from a social marketing point of view to reduce the risk of new HIV infections among urban gay male populations, especially younger men, and updates our perceptions, awareness, and knowledge of HIV from 1980’s/1990’s thinking and into the modern day.
 Thought-provoking, guaranteed controversial, and ultimately enlightening on a subject where much ignorance still exists even among otherwise learned people.

 “Mental Health Aspects of HIV Antiretroviral Treatment” – It’s not just about popping pills, it’s about embracing total wellness.
 This seminar is designed for patients living with HIV and their loved ones, and helps them apply tools from Cognitive-Behavioral Therapy to help stick to prescribed medication regimens, overcome fears of medications, become empowered to cope effectively with any medication side-effects, and cope with other emotional aspects of living with HIV that go beyond HIV as merely a “medical condition”.
 People leave this seminar empowered, full of hope, and ready to live and thrive with HIV, not just “survive” it.